 Bio

 Mi was a research associate (2014) and a postdoctoral fellow (2015) in The Hong Kong Polytechnic University, where he focused on deformation monitoring for distributed scatterers (DS) using multi-source SAR imagery.
-His current interest involves the field of statistical inference with an emphasis on time-series InSAR data processing, including DS interferometry, urban change detection under Markov random field framework and land cover mapping using both radar and multispectral datasets.
+His current interest involves the field of statistical inference with an emphasis on time-series InSAR data processing, including DS/PS interferometry, wide-area interferometry, full resolution interferomtry, change detection, deep learing, land subsidence and associated groundwater storage loss.

 Professional Education